telerik/xaml-docs/controls/radtreeview/getting-started/getting-started.md

 ## Data Binding RadTreeView

-The treeview control allows you to data bind it to a collection of business objects and define their visual appearance.
-You can read more on how to bind RadTreeView in the [Binding to Object]({%slug radtreeview-populating-with-data-data-binding-to-object%}) help artcle.
-You can also take a look at the other articles from the [Populating with Data]({%slug radtreeview-populating-with-data-overview%}) section of the help where you can find information about binding to a XML file and different services.
-There you can also find information about __HierarchicalDataTemplate__ which is used to define the look and feel of the RadTreeViewItems in a data binding scenario.
+The __RadTreeView__ control allows you to data bind it to a collection of business objects and define their visual appearance.
+You can read more on how to bind __RadTreeView__ in the [Binding to Object]({%slug radtreeview-populating-with-data-data-binding-to-object%}) help article.
+You can also take a look at the other articles from the [Populating with Data]({%slug radtreeview-populating-with-data-overview%}) section of the help where you can find information about binding to an XML file and different services.
+There you can also find information about __HierarchicalDataTemplate__, which is used to define the look and feel of the __RadTreeViewItems__ in a data binding scenario.

 ## Enable Drag and Drop

-The Telerik __RadTreeView__ supports drag and drop functionality.
-To enable this feature you only need to set the __IsDragDropEnabled__ property to __True__.
+__RadTreeView__ supports drag and drop functionality.
+To enable this feature, you only need to set the __IsDragDropEnabled__ property to __True__.

 #### __[XAML] Example 5: IsDragDropEnabled setting__
 {{region radtreeview-getting-started_05}}
 	<telerik:RadTreeView IsDragDropEnabled="True">
 {{endregion}}

-The following example demonstrates a runnable code snippet with RadTreeView with its drag and drop enabled.
+__Example 6__ demonstrates a runnable code snippet using __RadTreeView__ with its drag and drop enabled.

 #### __[XAML] Example 6: Drag and drop set up__
 {{region radtreeview-getting-started_07}}